elixir-europe/infectious-diseases-toolkit/showcase/covid19-galaxy.md

 Wolfgang Maier, Simon Bray, Anton Nekrutenko, Björn Grüning, Marius van den Beek and Dannon Baker from the Galaxy project; Babita Singh, Mauricio Moldes, Jordi Rambla from CRG and the Viral Beacon project; Maximilian Haeussler from the UCSC genome browser team; Sergei Pond (Temple University) developed interactive Observable notebooks.

 Additional people who have helped improve the workflows used for the data analysis: Ulvi Talas (University of Tartu), Peter van Heusden (SANBI)

+### Sponsors

+Galaxy Europe is supported by de.NBI (the German Network for Bioinformatics Infrastructure) and through associated funding via the BMBF (German Federal Ministry of Education and Research) grants 031L0101C de.NBI-epi and 031 A538A de.NBI-RBC.